JJifith/Where-is-My-Bus/whereismybus/README.md

 The SQLite database (`whereismybus.db`) is created automatically on first run.
 It seeds 5 real Kottayam bus routes + demo accounts.
+You may delete it for if not required.

 ### Step 2 — Google Maps API Key (optional but recommended)